 If something is broken or damaged it belongs in the rubbish bag, however if it is still in a good condition, try to sell it.
 What is trash to you could be treasure to someone else.
 Sell your items on sites like eBay or Gumtree, or simply email friends or colleagues with a description of the item and price.
 A general tip is to sell an item at around half the price you bought it for, as you are trying to get rid of it.

+Be ruthless!
 It’s important to be selective during the declutter process and ask yourself if you really need each item.
 A general guide is to discard anything not used within the year.
 If an item of clothing no longer fits you or you no longer wear it, give it to charity.
 According to UK Government statistics, there are around 2.4 billion pieces of unworn clothing lying in the nation’s wardrobes.

 With personal keepsakes, keep them in a separate box to avoid any damage.
 Although it it’s easy to hold on to anything with sentimental value, you’ll feel better once you’ve filtered through the items and discarded anything you don’t deem significant enough.